SquareBracketAssociates/Booklet-PharoVirtualMachine/Chapters/3-MethodsAndBytecode/methodsbytecode.md

 Conversely to send instructions, return instructions are a family of instructions that return control to the caller method, providing the return value to be pushed to the caller's value stack.

-#### Control Flow Instructions -- Jumps

-Control flow instructions are a family of instructions that change the sequential order in which instructions naturally execute.
-Different jump instructions are:
-- conditional jumps pop the top of the value stack and transfer the control flow to the target instruction if the value is either `true` or `false`
-- unconditional jumps transfer the control flow to the target instruction regardless of the values on the value stack

 ### Primitive Methods